Chinese minister warns of conflict unless US changes course

-BEIJING (AP) — Chinese Foreign Minister Qin Gang warned Tuesday that Beijing and Washington are headed for “conflict and confrontation” if the U.S. doesn't change course, striking a combative tone at a moment when relations between the rivals are at a historic low.
+BEIJING (AP) — China's foreign minister has warned Washington of “conflict and confrontation” if it fails to change course in relations with Beijing, striking a combative tone amid conflicts over Taiwan, COVID-19 and Russia's invasion of Ukraine.

-In his first news conference since taking office late last year, Qin's harsh language appeared to defy predictions that China might abandon its aggressive "wolf warrior" diplomacy in favor of more moderate rhetoric as the two countries face off over trade and technology, Taiwan, human rights and Russia's invasion of Ukraine.
+Qin Gang's language appeared to defy hopes China's might abandon confrontational “wolf warrior” rhetoric.
+It followed an accusation by Chinese leader Xi Jinping that Western governments led by the United States were trying to encircle and suppress China.

-Washington's China policy has "entirely deviated from the rational and sound track," Qin told journalists on the sidelines of the annual meeting of China's rubber-stamp legislature, when leaders lay out their economic and political priorities for the coming year.
+Washington's China policy has "entirely deviated from the rational and sound track," Qin said at a news conference Tuesday during annual meeting of China's ceremonial legislature.

+China's relations with Washington and Japan, India and other Asian neighbors have soured as Xi's government has pursued assertive policies abroad.

-“If the United States does not hit the brake, but continues to speed down the wrong path, no amount of guardrails can prevent derailing and there surely will be conflict and confrontation,” said Qin, whose new position is junior to the Communist Party’s senior foreign policy official, Wang Yi.
+“If the United States does not hit the brake, but continues to speed down the wrong path, no amount of guardrails can prevent derailing and there surely will be conflict and confrontation,” Qin said in his first news conference since taking up his post last year.
 “Such competition is a reckless gamble, with the stakes being the fundamental interests of the two peoples and even the future of humanity.”

-Qin’s comments echoed remarks made by leader Xi Jinping in a speech Monday to legislators.

 “Western countries led by the United States have implemented all-round containment, encirclement and suppression of China, which has brought unprecedented grave challenges to our nation’s development,” Xi was quoted as saying by the official Xinhua News Agency.

-Asked about Qin's and Xi's comments, White House National Security Council spokesman John Kirby said that U.S. policy on China has remained consistent.

-“There is no change to the United States' posture when it comes to this bilateral relationship,” Kirby said.
-"The president believes those tensions obviously have to be recognized, but can be worked through.
-And we again seek competition not conflict.”
+A State Department spokesman, Ned Price, said Washington wants to “coexist responsibly” in a global trade and political system and denied the U.S. government wants to suppress China.

+“This is not about containing China.
+This is not about suppressing China.
+This is not about holding China back," Price said in Washington.
+“We want to have that constructive competition that is fair” and “doesn’t veer into that conflict.”

-U.S. officials have grown increasingly worried about China's expansive political and economic goals and the possibility of war over Taiwan — and many in Washington have called for the U.S. to make a bigger effort to counter Chinese influence abroad.
+U.S. officials are increasingly worried about China's goals and the possibility of war over Taiwan, the self-ruled island democracy claimed by Beijing as part of its territory.
+Many in Washington have called for the U.S. government to make a bigger effort to counter Chinese influence abroad.

-In recent weeks, concerns about Chinese spying on the U.S. and Beijing's influence campaigns there have drawn particular concern, and officials from the two countries have frequently traded accusations.
+Concerns about Chinese spying on the U.S. and Beijing's influence campaigns there have drawn particular concern.

-U.S. Secretary of State Antony Blinken canceled a planned visit to Beijing after Washington shot down a suspected Chinese spy balloon that flew over American territory.
-The massive balloon and its payload, including electronics and optics, have been recovered from the ocean floor and are being analyzed by the FBI.
+U.S. Secretary of State Antony Blinken canceled a planned visit to Beijing after Washington shot down a Chinese balloon suspected of being used for spying on U.S. territory.
+Its electronics and optical equipment are being analyzed by the FBI.

-Then last week, China responded with indignation when U.S. officials raised the issue again of whether the COVID-19 pandemic began with a lab leak.
-The Foreign Ministry accused the U.S. of "politicizing the issue" in an attempt to discredit China.
+Then last week, Beijing reacted with indignation when U.S. officials raised the issue again of whether the COVID-19 outbreak that first was detected in southern China in late 2019 began with a leak from a Chinese laboratory.
+The Ministry of Foreign Affairs accused the U.S. of "politicizing the issue" in an attempt to discredit China.

-And the two countries have traded angry words over Taiwan as China has stepped up its diplomatic isolation and military harassment of the self-governing island democracy that it claims as its own territory.
+The two countries have traded angry words over Taiwan as Xi's government tried to intimidate the island by firing missiles into the sea and flying fighter planes nearby.

-Qin — who briefly served as ambassador to Washington and gained a reputation for his cutting condemnations of China’s critics when he was Foreign Ministry spokesman — touched on all these topics on Tuesday.
+Qin was ambassador to Washington until last year and in a previous stint as Ministry of Foreign Affairs spokesman was known for cutting condemnation of foreign critics.

-He criticized Washington for shooting down the balloon, repeating claims that its appearance in U.S. skies was an accident.
+On Tuesday, he criticized Washington for shooting down the balloon.
+He repeated claims that its appearance in U.S. skies was an accident.

 “In this case the United States' perception and views of China are seriously distorted.
 It regards China as its primary rival and the most consequential geopolitical challenge," Qin said.
 “This is like the first button in a shirt being put wrong and the result is that the U.S.-China policy has entirely deviated from the rational and sound track."

+Qin called Taiwan the first “red line” that must not be crossed.

+China and Taiwan split in 1949 after a civil war.
+The mainland's Communist Party says the island is obliged to unite with China, by force if necessary.

-On Taiwan, Qin called the issue the first red line that must not be crossed.
-China and Taiwan split amid civil war in 1949.
-While the U.S. does not advocate for either unification or Taiwan’s formal independence, Washington is obligated by federal law to see that the island has the means to defend itself if attacked.
+Washington doesn't public support either unification or formal independence for Taiwan but is obligated by federal law to see that the island has the means to defend itself.

+“The U.S. has unshakable responsibility for causing the Taiwan question,” Qin said.

 "Why does the U.S. ask China not to provide weapons to Russia, while it keeps selling arms to Taiwan?"
 Qin asked.